All children have the right to education, including in emergency and conflict contexts.

 - Remember, all children can and have the right to learn;

-- Acknowledge and respect differences in children: age, gender, ethnicity, language, disability, HIV and other status, etc.;
+- Acknowledge and respect differences in children: age, gender, ethnicity, language, disability, or other status, etc.;

 - Enable education structures, systems and methodologies to meet the needs of all children.
 Simple tips can help to make school infrastructures (access to the school building and accessibility inclassroom) andlearning more welcoming to everyone;